On the k-Independence Required by Linear Probing and Minwise Independence: Introduction

 \section{Introduction}

-The concept of $k$-wise independence was introduced by Wegman and Carter~\cite{wegman81kwise} in FOCS'79 and has been the cornerstone of our understanding of hash functions ever since.
-Formally, a family $\calH = \{ h : [u] \to [\tsize] \}$ of hash functions is $k$-independent if (1) for any distinct keys $x_1, \dots, x_k \in [u]$, the hash codes $h(x_1), \dots, h(x_k)$ are independent random variables; and (2) for any fixed $x$, $h(x)$ is uniformly distributed in $[\tsize]$.
+The concept of $k$-independence was introduced by Wegman and Carter~\cite{wegman81kwise} in FOCS'79 and has been the cornerstone of our understanding of hash functions ever since.
+Formally, we think of a hash function $h: [u] \to [\tsize]$ as a random variable distributed over $[\tsize]^{[u]}$.
+Here $[s]=\{0,\ldots,s-1\}$.
+We say that $h$ is $k$-independent if (1) for any distinct keys $x_1, \dots, x_k \in [u]$, the hash values $h(x_1), \dots, h(x_k)$ are independent random variables; and (2) for any fixed $x$, $h(x)$ is uniformly distributed in $[\tsize]$.

-As the concept of independence is fundamental to probabilistic analysis, $k$-independent functions are both natural and powerful in algorithm analysis.
-They allow us to replace the heuristic assumption of truly random hash functions with real (implementable) hash functions that are still ``independent enough'' to yield provable performance guarantees.
+As the concept of independence is fundamental to probabilistic analysis, $k$-independent hash functions are both natural and powerful in algorithm analysis.
+They allow us to replace the heuristic assumption of truly random hash functions that are uniformly distributed in $[\tsize]^{[u]}$, hence needing $u\lg \tsize$ random bits ($\lg=\log_2$), with real implementable hash functions that are still ``independent enough'' to yield provable performance guarantees similar to those proved with true randomness.
 We are then left with the natural goal of understanding the independence required by algorithms.

-When first we have proved that $k$-independence suffices for a hashing-based randomized algorithm, then we are free to use {\em any\/} $k$-independent hash function.
-The canonical construction of a $k$-independent family is based on polynomials of degree $k-1$.
+Once we have proved that $k$-independence suffices for a hashing-based randomized algorithm, we are free to use {\em any\/} $k$-independent hash function.
+The canonical construction of a $k$-independent hash function is based on polynomials of degree $k-1$.
 Let $p \ge u$ be prime.
 Picking random $a_0, \dots, a_{k-1} \in \{0, \dots, p-1\}$, the hash function is defined by: